China's Henan imposes more COVID curbs as cases spike, though numbers small

 China's national policy of stamping out clusters quickly as they appear has taken on extra urgency in the run up to the Winter Games, being hosted by Beijing and nearby Hebei starting Feb.
 4.

-China's state planner also said that preventing the virus from spreading would become harder during coming weeks, when masses of people will travel for the Lunar New Year holiday.

-"The international pandemic situation is serious and complex, the virus variant becomes more transmissible, and [COVID-19] prevention and control is more difficult," it said on Thursday in a document on the travel season.
+"The international pandemic situation is serious and complex, the virus variant becomes more transmissible, and [COVID-19] prevention and control is more difficult," the state planner said on Thursday on the Lunar New Year travel season.

 Gushi, a county in Henan of 1 million residents, reported one symptomatic case and one asymptomatic carrier for Wednesday.
 But that was enough to persuade local officials to stop people from leaving town and dissuade others from coming.